The house used as Siegfried Farnham's home and surgery.

 We arrived here at the Goathland Community Hut (N54.398776° W0.715352°) at about 14:30 to find there were already three motorhomes parked up.
 We were clearly not to have the pleasure of having the place pretty much to ourselves as we did when we visited last year.

 The weather became rather wet as we headed north but by the time we were ready for a little walk around the village it had stopped.
-Well just about long enough for a short walk around.
+Well just about long enough for a short walk around the village.
 I was on the lookout for a 'Goathland' souvenir mug to replace one I broke right at the end of our last trip and forgot to replace.
 I had opened the habitation door to throw out the dregs in my breakfast mug of tea when the handle broke off and the mug spun round and the sharp ceramic edge from a join took a deep chunk out of the back of my middle finger.
 Never mind, it's mending nicely.

 Sadly I could find no suitable replacement mug but did manage to find a few packets of self-indulgent biscuits in the village store.